Wolfgang Abendroth: Work for the democratization of universities

 Abendroth developed comprehensive ideas for the democratization of universities as socio-political institutions.
 His activities were primarily aimed at establishing political science at universities as an independent discipline with the right to habilitation, as well as the establishment of a professional association, the German Association for Political Science.
 In particular on personnel issues, he tried to prevent partisans and sympathizers of the Nazi regime and instead to bring democratic scientists into position.
 Abendroth left no stone unturned to bring exiles and resistance fighters like Karl Korsch, Herbert Marcuse or Leo Kofler into the discussion about filling professorships.
-When in the 1960s the political education of the high school students was to be promoted and 'social studies' was established as a high school school subject, Abendroth exercised great influence on the training of suitable teachers.
-In 1951-2 he was involved in founding the Commission for the History of Parliamentarianism and Political Parties in Bonn.
+When in the 1960s the political education of high school students was to be promoted and 'social studies' was established as a high school subject, Abendroth exercised great influence on the training of suitable teachers.
+In 1951-2, he was involved in founding the Commission for the History of Parliamentarianism and Political Parties in Bonn.

-Abendroth was always controversial as a political scientist to a large extent because of his political statements in the Federal Republic, since Marxism was considered incompatible with western parliamentary democracy during the Cold War years.
+Abendroth was always controversial as a political scientist to a large extent because of his political statements in the Federal Republic, since Marxism was considered incompatible with Western parliamentary democracy during the Cold War years.
 For him, however, constitutional basic rights were always a prerequisite for the realization of a socialist society and, at the same time, he could only imagine socialism in connection with the further development of human rights and civil liberties.